intel/mlir-extensions/docs/rfcs/XeGPU.md

      tile<8x16xf32> into vector<16x8xf32>
 ```

 Attribute `vnni_axis` supports VNNI transform for low-precision data types like fp16, bf16, and int8.
-VNNI transformation takes multiple low-precision data elements along the column dimension and fits them into 32-bit data along the row dimension.
+VNNI transformation takes multiple low-precision data elements along the specified axis and fits them into 32-bit data along the row dimension (axis 1).
 It effectively splits a 2D matrix [col, row] to be 3-d matrix [col/vnni_factor, row, vnni_factor] when vnni_axis is specified to be axis 0.
 When vnni_axis is specified as axis 1, the VNNI transformation doesn’t change the layout but splits the VNNI axis to 2 axes.

 An Xe GPU target may only support loading with VNNI transformation for low-precision data types like fp16, bf16, and int8.
 The VNNI layout must be applied to the weight matrix for the DPAS operation, with vnni_axis being set to 0.
 ```mlir